 In order for elected delegates of the Union to attend conventions of the State AFL-CIO and parent organizations.
 Persons designated as alternate delegates shall not be granted paid leaves of absence to attend such conventions.
 Such release time shall be granted in accordance with current practice.
 Additional requests under this Section due to extenuating circumstances shall be submitted to and considered by the Human Resources Division.

-Grievants shall be permitted to have time off without loss of pay for attendance at grievance hearings through the contractual grievance procedure, except that for class action grievances no more than three (3) grievants shall be granted such leave.
+Grievants shall be permitted to have reasonable time off without loss of pay for attendance at grievance hearings through the contractual grievance procedure, except that for class action grievances no more than three (3) grievants shall be granted such leave.

-All leave granted under this Section shall require prior approval of the Human Resources Division.
+All leave granted under this Section shall require prior approval of the Director of the office of Labor Relations and Employment law or his/her designee.
 Requests for release time for the purpose of attending Union conventions must be at least twenty-one (21) days in advance of such convention.

 SEIU Local 888 stewards shall annually receive one full day of paid union leave to attend stewards’ training.